bourne44/cachefence/README.md

 By default a failed `recompute` raises `RecomputeError`.
-Pass `serve_stale_on_error=True` and, when a refresh fails while a still-valid value is cached, cachefence returns that value instead — so a blip in your backing store doesn't become an error for every request.
+Pass `serve_stale_on_error=True` and, when a refresh fails while a still-valid value is cached, cachefence returns that value instead.
+A blip in your backing store doesn't become an error for every request.
 On a hard miss there is nothing valid to serve, so the error still propagates.

 ## A note on connection pools